Leslie Wilson (politician): Military service

-On 2 December 1915, Wilson was carrying dispatches on the Greek ship Spetzia when officers from a German submarine boarded the ship and captured him and another officer, Colonel Napier.

 Political life

 In January 1910, at the general election, Wilson unsuccessfully stood as the Conservative candidate for Poplar.
 In December 1910, he was Unionist candidate for Reading, but was defeated by the sitting Liberal candidate, Sir Rufus Isaacs, the Attorney-General.

-In 1913 Wilson was returned to Parliament for Reading, a seat he held until 1922.
+In 1913, Wilson was returned to Parliament for Reading, a seat he held until 1922.

 In 1919 Wilson was appointed Parliamentary Secretary to the Ministry of Shipping in the coalition government headed by David Lloyd George, a position he held until the Ministry of Shipping was abolished in 1921, and then served as Parliamentary Secretary to the Treasury from 1921 to 1922.
 He was also the Conservative Chief Whip.

-At the 1922 general election Wilson abandoned his Reading constituency to contest the Westminster St. George's division, but was defeated by an Independent Conservative.
+At the 1922 general election, Wilson abandoned his Reading constituency to contest the Westminster St. George's division, but was defeated by an Independent Conservative.
 However within a few weeks he was re-elected at a by-election at Portsmouth South.
-He was again Parliamentary Secretary to the Treasury from 1922 to 1923 under Bonar Law and later Stanley Baldwin, and was admitted to the Privy Council in 1922.
+He was again Parliamentary Secretary to the Treasury from 1922 to 1923 under Bonar Law and later Stanley Baldwin, and was admitted to the Privy Council on 20 June 1922.

 Vice-regal service

 Governor of Bombay

-In July 1923 Wilson resigned from this position and his seat in the House of Commons on his appointment as Governor of Bombay.
+In July 1923, Wilson resigned from this position and his seat in the House of Commons on his appointment as Governor of Bombay.
 Wilson remained in Bombay until 1928.
 In the 1929 New Years Honours he was appointed Knight Grand Commander of The Most Exalted Order of the Star of India.

 Governor of Queensland

-In 1932 Wilson was made Governor of Queensland, a post he held until 1946, one of the longest gubernatorial tenures in British history.
-He was the longest serving Governor of the state.
+In 1932, Wilson was made Governor of Queensland, a post he held until 1946, one of the longest gubernatorial tenures in British history.
+He was the longest-serving governor of the state.

+In the early years of his appointment, Wilson toured the state widely and was concerned by the poor health of the children in rural areas due to prolonged drought, the Great Depression, and the distance of medical services.
+He convened working parties to find a solution, resulting in the 1935 establishment of the Queensland Bush Children’s Health Scheme (now BUSHKids).
+It brought children from rural areas for six-week summer stays in coastal locations, where the children could enjoy a holiday, while receiving nutrious meals, medical and dental checkups, and appropriate treatments.
+Children with severe health problems would be flown to major hospitals.
+The scheme coordinated a number of organisations such as the Red Cross and the Royal Flying Doctor Service to provide the holiday and healthcare arrangements.
+As at 2021, descendants of the governor remain involved with the service.

 On 13 May 1937, Wilson planted a small bunya tree on North Quay, Brisbane to mark the name change of the River Road to Coronation Drive to commemorate the coronation of King George VI.

 From 1932 to 1942, Wilson was the Chief Scout of The Boy Scouts Association's Queensland Branch, resigning in 1943 when he disagreed with the decision to make the Chief Commissioner a paid position.
+His scout name was 'Hawk', for his association with the Hawke Battalion.